somof/CarND-PID-Control-Project/README.md

-While the original Twiddle Algorithm code assumes off-line use, my code suitable on-line tuning.
+While the original Twiddle Algorithm code assumes off-line use, my code is suitable on-line use.

-This feature is very convenient to tune plural PIDs automatically.
+This feature is convenient to tune plural PIDs automatically.

 ## Consideration

 As the target speed becomes faster, large Kp and Kd(depending on Kp) values are required.
-And my project works well under 65mph speed.
+And my project works well under 65mph speed if adequate initial values are given.

-For over 65mph,
-careful adjustment with taking account of the causal relationship was recommended by manual.
+For more over 65mph, more careful adjustment with the causal relationship was recommended by manual.

 In spite of the situation,
-Twiddle algorithm starts to search answers from the edges of the parameters, then the vehicle on the simulator is easy to fail the road.
+Twiddle algorithm starts to search answers from the edges of the search area, then the vehicle on the simulator is easy to fail the road.

 As next step,
-the program could restart automatically the simulator when the vehicle digress the road.
+the program could re-start automatically the simulator when the vehicle digress the road.

 # EOF